whole-tale/wt-design-docs/users_guide/environments.rst

 RStudio
 ^^^^^^^

-The RStudio Environment runs on Debian 8.11 and includes
+The RStudio Environment runs on Debian 8.11 and includes the following packages

 1. R 3.4.1
 2. tidyverse